ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-Currently, the preview is only available for content providers for which CKEditor 5 can predict an `<iframe>` code – this is YouTube, Vimeo, Dailymotion, Spotify, etc. For other providers like Twitter or Instagram the editor cannot produce an `<iframe>` code and it does not, so far, allows retriving this code from an external oEmbed service.
+Currently, the preview is only available for content providers for which CKEditor 5 can predict an `<iframe>` code – this is YouTube, Vimeo, Dailymotion, Spotify, etc. For other providers like Twitter or Instagram the editor cannot produce an `<iframe>` code and it does not, so far, allows retrieving this code from an external oEmbed service.
 Therefore, for non previewable media it produces the semantic output:

 ```html
 <figure class="media">